CrazyApple888/agentic-engineering/README.md

-# Vibe Features
+# Agentic engineering

-Vibe Features is a Claude Code and Codex plugin marketplace for feature-development workflows.
+Agentic engineering is a Claude Code and Codex plugin marketplace for feature-development workflows.

 ## Plugins